 Flying to Hawaii, A Guide

 Vacations shouldn’t be stressful so having to fly to them seems unfair, but thus is life.
-Fortunately, Shaka Guide is here to balance the scales and help you plan your flights to Hawaii around being the least stressful experience possible.
-Whether you’re looking to get here as quickly as possible or save a few bucks, we’ve got everything you need to know in one handy guide!
+Fortunately, we've created this guide to balance the scales and help you plan your flights to Hawaii.
+Whether you’re looking to get here as quickly as possible or save a few bucks, here's everything you need to know in one handy guide!

 Depending on what makes flying difficult for you, if anything, you have a few options.
 If you’re looking to get to Hawaii as quickly as possible, you’ll want to book a direct flight.
 On the other hand, if spending money is stressing you out, you’re might want to stop for a layover or two.
 There are also certain times of the year that flying to Hawaii is both less expensive and less crowded.
 All that info and more coming right up!